Fentanyl Abuse Statistics

 • Legal manufacture of fentanyl products is unlikely to cease despite public outcry about its lethality.

-• Fentanyl is a drug with long-term profitability in an industry where getting a drug to market can cost over a billion dollars.
+• Fentanyl is a drug with long-term profitability in an industry where getting a drug to market can cost billions of dollars.

-• Any slowdown in production would guarantee a loss of revenue for the entire industry.
+• Any slowdown in production would guarantee a loss of revenue for the entire pharmaceutical industry.

-• Since the early 1980s, the average cost of research and development for a new drug rose from $75 million to $1 billion.
+• The average cost of research and development for a new drug ranges from $314 million to $4.46 billion.

 Geographic Distribution

-Most counterfeit fentanyl pills and powders on the American market originate in China; however, law enforcement uncovers a growing number of domestic manufacturers each year.
+Most counterfeit fentanyl pills and powders on the American market are produced and trafficked by major Mexican drug cartels, including the Sinaloa and Jalisco cartels; however, law enforcement uncovers a growing number of domestic manufacturers each year.

-• An operation in Los Angeles used pill presses and ventilation equipment in their process of mixing powdered fentanyl into pill form.
+• An operation in Los Angeles used high-speed pill presses in their process of mixing powdered fentanyl into pill form.

 • A manufacturer in New York sold fentanyl made to look like 30mg oxycodone pills.